shyanyong/tp/docs/UserGuide.md

 ```
 untake 1
 ```
-Typing this command will update 1 dose from the first prescription as not consumed.
+By typing this, you will update 1 dose from the first prescription as not consumed.

 Using the same prescription list as shown in [take](#how-to-take-a-medication-take), you will get the following result: